Bastian/Javacord/README.md

 An easy to use multi-threaded library for creating Discord bots in Java.

-Javacord is a modern library that focuses on similicity and speed.
+Javacord is a modern library that focuses on similicity and speed 🚀.
 By reducing itself to standard Java classes and features like `Optional`s and `CompletableFuture`s, it is extemely easy to use for every Java developers as it does not requires you to learn any new frameworks or complex abstractions.
 It has a rich [documentation](#-documentation) and an [awesome community on Discord](#-support) that loves to help with any specific problems and questions.

 ## 🎉 Basic usage